Stephen Wolfram: Complex systems and cellular automata

 In 1983, Wolfram left for the School of Natural Sciences of the Institute for Advanced Study in Princeton.
 By that time, he was no longer interested in particle physics.
 Instead, he began pursuing investigations into cellular automata, mainly with computer simulations.
-He produced a series of papers systematically investigating the class of elementary cellular automata, conceiving the Wolfram code, a naming system for one-dimensional cellular automata, and a classification scheme for the complexity of their behaviour.
-He conjectured that the Rule 110 cellular automaton might be Turing complete, which was later proved correct.
+He produced a series of papers investigating the class of elementary cellular automata, conceiving the Wolfram code, a naming system for one-dimensional cellular automata, and a classification scheme for the complexity of their behaviour.
+He conjectured that the Rule 110 cellular automaton might be Turing complete, which a research assistant to Wolfram, Matthew Cook, later proved correct.
+Wolfram sued Cook and temporarily blocked publication of the work on Rule 110 for allegedly violating a non-disclosure agreement until Wolfram could publish the work in his controversial book A New Kind of Science.
 Wolfram's cellular-automata work came to be cited in more than 10,000 papers.

 In the mid-1980s, Wolfram worked on simulations of physical processes (such as turbulent fluid flow) with cellular automata on the Connection Machine alongside Richard Feynman and helped initiate the field of complex systems.
 In 1984, he was a participant in the Founding Workshops of the Santa Fe Institute, along with Nobel laureates Murray Gell-Mann, Manfred Eigen, and Philip Warren Anderson, and future laureate Frank Wilczek.
 In 1986, he founded the Center for Complex Systems Research (CCSR) at the University of Illinois at Urbana–Champaign.
 In 1987, he founded the journal Complex Systems.